-Regional projects are projects that meet the following criteria:
+A Regional Project is a project that meets the following criteria:

-a.
-The operating voltage of the proposed transmission project must be 230 kV or above;

-- b.
-A proposed transmission line must be over 50 miles in length; - c.
-The proposed transmission project must be beneficial to both systems in the region; - d.
-The estimated cost of the project must be \$10 million or above; - e.
-The project must be a green-field facility; - f.
-The Qualified Developer must secure its own ROW, and the Transmission Providers' use or control of existing ROW may not be altered unless agreed to by the Transmission Providers; - g.
-The project must not be an upgrade to an existing facility; - h.
-The project must be materially different from projects that are currently in the regional transmission expansion plan (or have been previously considered in the regional transmission expansion planning process) and the current local transmission expansion plan.
-That is, a Qualified Developer may not simply "bundle" several local projects into a single project and claim that it is a regional project; - i.
-The project must be able to be constructed and integrated into the transmission system(s) by the required in-service date; and - j.
-Owner of project will turn over functional control to the Transmission Provider (adhere to instructions from TSP and BAA), including, but not limited to: real-time reliability actions, coordination of maintenance schedules, and line outages.
-This does not include physical control of the asset.
+- a.
+The operating voltage of the proposed transmission project must be 230 kV or above; - b.
+The proposed transmission project must be beneficial to more than one systems in the region;5 - c.
+The project must not be an upgrade to an existing facility; - d.
+The Qualified Developer must secure its own ROW; the Transmission Providers' use or control of existing ROW may not be altered unless agreed to by the Transmission Providers; and - e.
+The project must be materially different from projects that are currently in the Regional Transmission Plan or the current Local Transmission Plan.
+For example, an entity proposing a project may not simply "bundle" several local projects into a single project and claim that it is a regional project.
+A project will be deemed materially different, as compared to another transmission alternative(s) under consideration, if the proposal consists of significant geographical or electrical differences in the alternative's proposed interconnection point(s) and transmission line routing."